-- 1. Due to the pupil's illness, including an absence for the benefit of the pupil's mental or behavioral health.
-[Ed.
-Code 48205] - 2.
+- 1. Due to the pupil's illness. - 2.
 Due to quarantine under the direction of a county or city health officer. - 3.
 For the purpose of having medical, dental, optometric, or chiropractic services rendered. - 4.
 For the purpose of attending the funeral services of a member of the pupil's immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - 5.
 For the purpose of jury duty in the manner provided for by law. - 6.
-Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent.
+Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent. - 7.
+For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at religious retreats (for purposes of this section, attendance at religious retreats shall not exceed four hours per semester), attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the student's absence has been requested in writing by the parent or guardian and approved by the principal or a designee.